ameliabedelia/fi_fsu/content/post/2022-10-25_welcome-adam-hsinyu/index.md

 projects: []
 ---

-Welcome to Hsinyu who will be doing her Master's thesis in the group.
+Welcome to Hsinyu Lin and Adam Ryan!
+Hsinyu will be doing her Master's thesis in the group and learning to analyse mycobiome data.

 And an additional welcome to Adam Ryan, a visiting doctoral researcher from the group of [Geraldine Butler](https://people.ucd.ie/gbutler) (University College Dublin).
-Adam is doing a research stay in the group to leverage our expertise in the construction of fungal pangenomes.
+Adam is doing a research stay in the group and leveraging our expertise in the construction of fungal pangenomes.